JuJuz1/Life-s-equilibrium/README.md

 # Life's equilibrium
-A game where control a community and need to keep a certain balance to life.
+A game where you control a community and need to keep a certain balance to life.